own3mall/python-gtk3-tutorial/button.rst

 .. note:

-  Using ``.set_always_show_image()`` should only be used when the button would be hard to identify without the image.
+  Using ``.set_always_show_image()`` should only be used when the button functionality would be hard to identify without the image.
 In other cases, the button should follow the global setting.

 =======
 Signals